yogeshmpandey/yogeshmpandey.github.io/_posts/2016-12-27-Kareri-Trek- A-Snowy-Christmas-Treat.md

 Here we added one more layer of warm clothes and started again on the trail.
 It was 3 pm now and we still didn't have a clue about how much of the forest have we covered.
 Just then we met a local guy with the typical Himachali cap and a wide smile.
 He told us that we will be halfway once we reach a bridge nearby.
 He also told us that he had lost his 8 sheep in the nearby area.
 It was 4.30 pm and it was very unlikely to be able to reach the lake before sunset.
 After some time we found the first trekker behind us with a local guy.
 It felt great to have a company.

 The local guy told us to avoid trekking in the night as it would not be safe.
 Abiding by the rules of the Jungle we pitched our tents near an abandoned hut beside the river.
-The local guy build the fire in in a blink and finished our frugal dinner and went to the tents.
+The local guy build the fire in a blink and meanwhile we finished our frugal dinner and went to the tents.

 <img src="http://i.imgur.com/aanwVIG.jpg" alt="Crossing The Bridge">